ophub/amlogic-s9xxx-openwrt/README.md

 ```
 2. Clone the repository to the local. `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-openwrt.git`
 3. Create a `openwrt-armvirt` folder, and upload the OpenWrt firmware of the ARM kernel ( Eg: `openwrt-armvirt-64-default-rootfs.tar.gz` ) to this `~/amlogic-s9xxx-openwrt/openwrt-armvirt` directory.
-4. Create a folder corresponding to the version number in the `~/amlogic-s9xxx-openwrt/amlogic-s9xxx/amlogic-kernel` directory, such as `5.4.180` , and put the kernel files in this directory.
-For usage, see [amlogic-s9xxx/amlogic-kernel/README.md](amlogic-s9xxx/amlogic-kernel/README.md)
-5. Enter the `~/amlogic-s9xxx-openwrt` root directory.
+4. Enter the `~/amlogic-s9xxx-openwrt` root directory.
 And run Eg: `sudo ./make -d -b s905x3 -k 5.4.180`.
 The generated OpenWrt firmware is in the `out` directory under the root directory.

 - ### Github.com One-stop compilation instructions